ryanmaffey/ryanmaffey.dev/posts/what-is-abstraction.md

 ## Abstract with Caution!

-There are a couple of things to be aware of when thinking about introducing a new abstraction into your code; over-abstraction and the wrong abstraction.
+There are a couple of things to be aware of when thinking about introducing a new abstraction into your code.

 ### Over-Abstraction